 The problem of model selection is one of the most basic and challenging problems of statistical analysis in econometrics.
 Much progress has been done in recent years in developing better model selection procedures and for understanding the consequences of model selection.
 But model building remains largely an art in which subjective judgements play a central role.
 Developing procedures applicable to complex models, which may involve a large number of candidate variables, and allowing for valid statistical inference in the presence of model selection remain difficult issues to which much further research should be devoted.

-See also: Bayesian statistics; econometrics; endogeneity and exogeneity; forecasting; heteroskedasticity and autocorrelation corrections; linear models; models; serial correlation; specification problems in econometrics; statistical decision theory; statistical inference; structural change; testing; time series analysis.
+See Also

+- · Bayesian statistics

+- econometrics

+- · endogeneity and exogeneity

+- forecasting

+- heteroskedasticity and autocorrelation corrections

+- linear models

+- models

+- serial correlation and serial dependence

+- specification problems in econometrics

+- statistical decision theory

+- statistical inference

+- structural change

+- testing

+- time series analysis